 Pursuant to 214.1 of IRM 0735.1, when directed to do so by TIGTA or other competent Treasury or Internal Revenue Service authority, employees must testify or respond to questions in matters of official interest.
 Employees must give such testimony, or respond to questions, under oath when required or requested to do so.
 Your failure to respond as required may result in severe discipline including removal.

-- At the outset of a custodial interview regarding possible criminal conduct of an employee who is the subject of the investigation, the TIGTA investigator shall give the employee a statement of Miranda rights contained on IRS Form 5228.
-If the employee waives his or her rights, the employee shall so indicate by signing the Form 5228, and shall be given a copy of the executed form.
+At the outset of a custodial interview regarding possible criminal conduct of an employee who is the subject of the investigation, the TIGTA investigator shall give the employee a statement of Miranda rights contained on TIGTA Form 5228-G. If the employee waives his or her rights, the employee shall so indicate by signing the Form 5228, and shall be given a copy of the executed form.

 A representative may not transform the interview into an adversarial contest.

 Once it is determined that an investigation is not criminal in nature or once prosecution is declined, the Union and the employee may request a reasonable delay of the interview.
 The request shall not be unreasonably denied.

 Either party may manually and/or mechanically record TIGTA interviews.
 The role of any person other than employees or their representatives in the recording of the interview shall be subject to applicable confidentiality provisions.
 The recording may not unreasonably delay the interview.
 An employee who chooses to record an interview must provide TIGTA personnel with advance notice of the decision to record sufficient to permit the TIGTA investigator to arrange for TIGTA to record the interview.